GIVING SOMETHING BACK

 In one other area of volunteer service on the Internet, I have a significant personal investment.
 A member of my family is being treated for a relatively rare chronic nerve disorder called "Trigeminal Neuralgia."
 This ailment can cause the most severe face pain known to medical practice.
 Even narcotic drugs are unsuccessful in relieving pain for many patients.

-Independently of my effort at Face Pain Resources, I have long supported the Trigeminal Neuralgia Association.
-I was a member of its Board of Directors for three years and webmaster for the TNA Home Page.
+Independently of my effort at Face Pain Resources, I have long supported the Trigeminal Neuralgia Association, now called the "Facial Pain Association".
+I was a member of its Board of Directors for three years and webmaster for the TNA Home Page in the late 1990s.
 The site provides medically authoritative information on the disorder as well as a gateway to a network of US and international support groups.
 If you know of someone suffering from a sudden, sharp onset of stabbing pain in one side of the face, please refer them to TNA or to introductory notes that I maintain here at "Giving Something Back."

 Unexplained Facial Pain - Introduction